MicrosoftDocs/microsoft-365-community/Community/power-automate-vs-logic-apps.md

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

-## What they are
+## What are these services

 Power Automate and Azure Logic apps are workflow services that can automate your processes business or system and integrate with Microsoft and 3rd party services with over 300 connectors - these powerful services are designed to get you going quickly building the workflow between business services providing that familiarity without having the steep learning curve.

-**Power Automate** are built _on top of Azure Logic apps_ to provide both a user friendly and focused experience within Office 365 that can easy to get end-users going once assigned a appropriate license.
+**Power Automate** provide a user friendly and focused experience within Office 365 that can easy to get end-users going once assigned a appropriate license.

-**Azure Logic apps** provide the same user friendly designer surface as Power Automate with the option to integrate on a more technical level with other services, advanced development tools and complex solutions, if required.
+**Azure Logic apps** provide the same user friendly designer surface similar to Power Automate with the option to build complex integration solutions, utilise advanced development tools, DevOps and monitoring, if required.

+Both options aim to significantly reduce the effort and quickly build and automate processes between services allows you to focus on higher value tasks.

-## Highlight key differences between logic apps and power automate
+## Highlight key differences between Logic Apps and Power Automate

-As the PowerAutomate and Azure Logic apps fundamentally use the same workflow engine, there are differences in terms of their environments they are used from e.g. Office 365 and Azure, which provides additional features in the related scope to staff.
+Whilst Power Automate is built on top of Azure Logic apps, there are differences in terms of their environments they are used from e.g. Office 365 and Azure, which provides unique features and optional methods of construction.
 Here are some of the following key differences:

 | Description | Power Automate | Logic Apps |
 |-------------|----------------|------------|